-Our report on our audits of the basic financial statements of the Minneapolis College of Art and Design for 2011 and 2010 appears on page one.
-Our audits were made for the purpose of forming an opinion on the basic financial statements taken as a whole.
-Schedule 1 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audits of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+We have audited the financial statements of Minneapolis College of Art and Design (the "College") as of and for the years ended May 31, 2014 and 2013 and have issued our report thereon dated October 20, 2014, which contained an unmodified opinion on those financial statements.
+Our audits were performed for the purpose of forming an opinion on the financial statements as a whole.
+The supplementary information in Schedule 1 is presented for purposes of additional analysis and is not a required part of the financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.